addulac/phd/source/13_models.md

 A characteristic of the predictive distribution of the DP is that its draws belong to some points mass (or atoms) and that there is a positive probability that new draws will take the value of a preceding atom.
 Therefore, the sequence $(X_1,\dots,X_n)$ will take values in a set $(X_1^*,\dots,X_T^*)$ with $T\leq n$.
 Hence, the posterior distribution is a weighted average sum of new draw from the base measure $H$ and the empirical distribution.
 Let $(n_1,\dotsc, n_T)$ be the counts associated to uniques atom values, one can rewrite the empirical distribution of draws as
 $$\sum_{i=1}^n \frac{\delta_{X_i}}{n}=\sum_{k=1}^T n_k \frac{\delta_{X_k^*}}{n}.$$
-It follows that, by rewriting Eq. \ref{eq:bm}, it makes appear a **rich-get-richer** phenomenon over the atoms, as the probability to draw an element equal to a given atom value $X_k^*$ increase (is proportional) with the number of atoms having this value $n_k$.
-This clustering effect of the DP leads to Chinese Restaurant Process metaphor while the discrete aspect of the DP leads to another construction of it called the Stick Breaking Process.
+It follows that, by rewriting Eq. \ref{eq:bm}, it makes appear a **rich-get-richer** phenomenon over the atoms, as the probability to draw an element equal to a given atom value $X_k^*$ increases (is proportional) with the number of atoms having this value $n_k$.
+This clustering effect of the DP leads to Chinese Restaurant Process metaphor (\ref{sec5:crp}) while the discrete aspect of the DP leads to another construction of it called the Stick Breaking Process (\ref{sec5:sbp}).
 Note that this discrete aspect of the DP is true whether the base measure is discrete or continuous.

-It is worth to mention that the DP has other interesting properties such as being self-similar (fractal property) and tail-free.
+It is worth mentioning that the DP has other interesting properties such as being self-similar (fractal property) and tail-free.
 We refer the interested reader to [@ferguson1992bayesian] for further details.

 ### Chinese Restaurant Process
+\label{sec5:crp}

 The discreteness and clustering property of the DP, as mentioned previously, make repeated draws $(X_1,\dotsc, X_n)$ a particular partition taking values into $(X_1^*,\dotsc, X_T^*)$.
 The predictive distribution can then be rewritten as: